-Start by reading through the what, when, why FAQ below.
+Start by reading through the what, when, why FAQ.

-Then use our Resources menu to get more information and to find suppliers who can help.
+Then use our Get Informed page to get more information and to find suppliers who can help.

-If you’re feeling overwhelmed or would prefer a personalised overview, please visit our online shop to book a POPI Intro hour.
+If you’re feeling overwhelmed or would prefer a personalised overview, you may want to book a POPI Intro hour.

 What is POPI all about?